 • NEC3: A suite of contracts that can be used for building projects but mainly used for large scale construction projects.

-• RBC1: 2016 (NEW BUILD): Prepared for use by Registered Master Builders it is available to them for use on building contracts.
+• RBC1: 2016- (NEW BUILD): Prepared for use by Registered Master Builders it is available to them for use on building contracts.

-In addition to those set out above their can be bespoke / one off forms which particular companies many propose be used.
+In addition to those set out above their can be bespoke / one off forms which particular companies may propose be used.
 The important point here is that there are a variety of options when it comes to a building contract or construction contract.
 Knowing what the options are is a good first step to being able to decide which one would be best for your project.

 Key issues to consider in your building or construction contract

 There are a number of other practical points that should be covered in your agreement.
-Even if there is a standard position in one of the contracts above it should be read and ensure that you are comfortable with it.
+Even if there is a standard provision in one of the contracts above it should be read and ensure that you are comfortable with it.
 Key matters to consider include:

 Indemnities: These are often “high risk” clauses, because they can trigger a liability to pay a sum of money without the party relying on the indemnity even needing to prove that the other party caused, or contributed to, a loss.
 It is important to be clear about what exactly will trigger an indemnity, who it will cover and whether it is reasonable in the circumstances to require one at all.